2018ik/2018ik.github.io/_wiki/new_jerusalem.markdown

 Our living out of the New Jerusalem is for us to become the New Jerusalem, and our working out the New Jerusalem is for us to build the New Jerusalem by the flowing Triune God.

+The New Jerusalem is for the glorification of the Triune God as the oneness of the believers built into the Triune God (John 17).
+John 17 reveals the divine incorporation of God and man, and that the firstborn Son and the Sons of God might be glorified.
+John likely wrote his gospel after he had seen the vision.
+The fulfillment of this prayer is consummated in the New Jerusalem.

 ## Biblical Basis

 The clearest picture of the New Jerusalem in the Pentateuch is found in Numbers: there was a tabernacle in the center of the encampment, and the children of Israel were divided into four groups of three and positioned around the tabernacle.
 These three tribes on each side is parallel to the twelve gates of the New Jerusalem with three gates on four sides.